 Keep in mind that buying something won’t actually make them leave you alone.
 In fact, it will likely have the opposite effect.
 If you say “yes” to one, you’ll attract several others also hoping to cash in.

-In an effort to protect the area, the Vietnamese government asks that foreigners follow these rules:
+In an effort to protect the Sapa region, the Vietnamese government asks that foreigners follow these rules:

-- Do not buy and use services of the street vendors and beggars
+- Do not buy and use the services of the street vendors and beggars

 - Do not give children money or presents

-- Do not litter on the streets or in the tourist sites
+- Do not litter on the streets or on the tourist sites

 - Do not take photos of the local people without asking

 Of course, numbers 3 and 4 are a given.
-But I would argue that the first two are debatable.
-It is unclear how much of the money that you spend for entrance tickets actually goes to the local people and many of them are living in extreme poverty.
+But we would argue that the first two are debatable.
+It is unclear how much of the money that you spend on entrance tickets actually goes to the local people.
+Many of them are living in extreme poverty.
 We did choose to purchase some souvenirs from the street vendors but tried to spread the love to multiple people rather than just buying from one.

 Where to Eat in Sapa